Relief pitcher Shane Greene rejoins Atlanta Braves to fortify bullpen

-ATLANTA (AP) Relief pitcher Shane Greene has signed a one-year contract to rejoin the Atlanta Braves.
+ATLANTA — Relief pitcher Shane Greene has signed a one-year contract to rejoin the Atlanta Braves.

 Greene, who was optioned to Triple-A Gwinnett, will need some time to get ready before returns to the majors.
 The right-hander went 1-0 with a 2.60 ERA and 21 strikeouts in 27 2/3 innings last season.